amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 ## Brainstorm 🧠

-Have you feel stressed when you get stuck on something for while?
-Well, it's time to take a step back and put things in perpective.
+Have you felt stressed when you get stuck on something for a while?
+Well, it's time to take a step back and put things in perspective.
 There might be a straighter line to get to your goal. **List all the alternatives** you can think of (don't label them as "good" or "bad".
 Put it all down "smart" ideas and especially the "dumb" ones).
 Choose the ones that you think will work the best.
 Work smarter, not harder!

 If you are going to cut a tree is important to sharpen your ax first and then get to it.
 Not just will you cut the tree faster but also with less effort.
 Likewise, it's vital that you take some time to do a little planning before jumping right into the task in hand.
 Beware of not overdoing it, set a time limit for this exercise.
 If you spend all the time sharpening the ax and never cut the tree is not good either ;)